 The Plan's assessment of the significance of a particular input to the fair value measurement requires judgment and may affect the valuation of the fair value of assets and liabilities and their placement within the fair value hierarchy levels.
-The levels assigned to the Plan's investments as of December 31, 2009 and 2008, are summarized in the table below:
+The Plan has no Level 3 investments.
+The levels assigned to the Plan's investments as of December 31, 2011 and 2010 are summarized in the table below.